Want to follow along with this writing? Sign up Today, it's free and easy

 Another thing that I have learned over the years I've spent studying English is pronoun-antecedent agreement (I believe it is called).
 When you write: "dropping to your knees with the ground crackling beneath them", there isn't an agreement between "knees" and "them" (Two years ago my teacher drilled this concept into my brain, so I apologize now if I am ranting about the subject, or if I begin to rant.
 This is something I seriously struggle with, and I am still trying to get in the habit of doing).
 In English, "them" refers to a whole person, not a portion (as a knee is a portion of a person).
 The point is, "knees" just aren't qualified as "them".
 To keep it simple, I would say something such as "...
 The ground cracking beneath 'you'" instead.

 Other than that I think this is really intriguing.
 The symbolism you have in this story is very unique to me, and the story as a whole is an excellent idea.
 It is very unique, and is the first story I actually have read that was written this way.
 I'm very pleased with the ideas in this piece, and yet it still holds a lot of potential to be even more impressive than it already is.

 - Megan N.

-almost 2 years ago Liam Thomas said:
+about 2 years ago Liam Thomas said:

 I enjoyed the idea of the story and the symbolism was quite good.
 However I must say that it became rather repetitive after awhile.
 The story could have been shorter than it was and convey the same message.
 It was a good message it was done in a clever way.
 There were no grammatical errors that I could see.
 This shows great promise and I liked it very much while reading it, I encourage you to keep writing.